Work Authorization Document:

 - After confirming with the employer an employment offer, the University's placement officers will promptly process and fax to the employer the updated Form I-20, page 2.
 Listed will be: The employer's name and address; the start date of full-time employment; the title of the employee's position (such as SDET; Developer; Consultant; Database Administrator, etc.).

-- Candidates have completed their on-campus studies in a Masters of Science in Computer Science (MSCS) at Maharishi University of Management (Fairfield, Iowa) which is accredited through the Ph.D level by The Higher Learning Commission (www.ncahlc.org).
+- Candidates have completed their on-campus studies in a Masters of Science in Computer Science (MSCS) at Maharishi International University (Fairfield, Iowa) which is accredited through the Ph.D level by The Higher Learning Commission (www.ncahlc.org).

 Employees work full-time under CPT for up to 2 years while taking distance education courses evenings and weekends (about 10 hours/week) to complete their MSCS.

 The University is registered with the Student & Exchange Visitor Information System (SEVIS), U.S. Citizenship & Immigration Services, Department of Homeland Security.
 The University's placement officer enters the employment information on-line in the SEVIS system.

 - Form I-9 employer verification of employment eligibility of CPT employee: These 3 documents are required: 1) Unexpired passport; 2) Form I-94; 3) Updated Form I-20, page 2.
 See: "Handbook for Employers: Instructions for Completing the Form I-9", page 13:

 - CPT employees work under the same employment regulations as other employees (such as "at will employment").

 Additionally, the employer saves 7.65% of a CPT employee's salary amount due to the FICA/Medicare tax exemption of F-1 visa holders;